percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 and [@packetformat] for diagram of how encrypted RTP packets appear on the wire.

-RTCP can only be encrypted hop-by-hop, not end-to-end.
+RTCP is only encrypted hop-by-hop, not end-to-end.
 This framework introduces no additional step for RTCP authenticated encryption, so the procedures needed are specified in [@!RFC3711] and use the same outer, hop-by-hop cryptographic context chosen in the Double operation